-Chinese medicine practitioner Katie Molloy explains how acupuncture can benefit you when training for a run.
+Chinese medicine practitioner explains how acupuncture can benefit your running and training

 Whether you’re enjoying leisurely fun runs or training seriously for sprint or distance events, every runner is familiar with two major factors that interrupt training and performance: pain and fatigue.